Leading a Virtuous & Honorable Life

 Repentance is regretting each wrong and resolving to (a) apologize for and redress that wrong as soon as practically possible, and (b) actively avoid doing similar wrongs in the future.

 Confession is best achieved by making a sincere apology to the wronged person, creature, group, or system.
 It is also most helpful to confess a wrong (or a habit of repeating wrongs) to a trusted friend or spiritual counselor.
-Weavers of Continuing Creation do not confess to The Growing, Organizing, Direction of the Cosmos,” because the G.O.D., (being the interrconnection of all processes and not a super-person), does not exchange personal messages with individual humans.
+Weavers of Continuing Creation do not confess to The Growing, Organizing, Direction of the Cosmos,” because the Growing, Organizing Direction of the Cosmos (being the interconnection of all processes and not a super-person), does not exchange personal messages with individual humans.

 Restitution and Amends means restoring to the wronged party, as best as one can, what the wronged party has lost.
 This could be money, goods, moral support, truth, attention, and/or love.
 It may take quite some time (even years), and effort for fulsome restitution and Amends to be made.